PO Box 7916

-We also address the challenge of pervasive dynamic security and mission continuity under conditions of escalating cyber attack, either in military or civil infrastructure domains.
-In particular, we look at how a middle sized power like Australia can marshal ICT expertise from within its own sovereign enterprise and outside it to respond to persistent and escalating cyber threats of the more serious kind that rely on novel attack vectors.
-While we can assume that the need for this is well understood in Australian military, defence and intelligence circles, there are many challenges in practical implementation that may involve significant interaction with sovereign and non-sovereign private sector actors, including their technical specialists.
-In important parts of Australia’s critical infrastructure outside of immediate government control, the challenges may be even more serious.
-Outside of the traditional national security agencies, how does Australia position itself effectively for relevant and responsive capability in cyber science and technology that can underpin resilience in cyber space and in those sectors of the economy that may be affected by sustained and serious cyber attack?
-ACCS has launched a five-year research agenda on "Resilience in Critical Infrastructure under Sustained Cyber Attack".
+We also address the challenge of pervasive dynamic security and mission continuity under conditions of escalating cyber attack, in both military and civil infrastructure domains.
+In particular, we look at how Australia can marshal ICT expertise both from within its own sovereign enterprise and outside it, and use this to respond to serious, persistent and escalating cyber threats with novel attack vectors.
+We address the challenges in practical implementation that may involve significant interaction with sovereign and non-sovereign private sector actors.

 We question how Australia can position itself effectively for relevant and responsive capability in cyber science and technology, while building resilience in cyber space.